 Amortization of deferred policy acquisition costs is based on historical, current and future expected gross profits.
 The changes in amortization from period to period are the result of differences in actual gross profits compared to expected or modeled gross profits and changes to the underlying business.
-The increases in amortization before and after gross profit adjustments for 2022 compared to 2021 were due to the impact of assumption updates made during 2022 compared to the impact of assumption updates made during 2021.
-In addition, amortization of deferred policy acquisition costs for the year ended December 31, 2022 as compared to 2021.
-Amortization of deferred policy acquisition costs for the year ended December 31, 2022 also increased as index credits on index policies for the year ended December 31, 2022 were less than index credits on index policies for 2021.
+The increases in amortization before and after gross profit adjustments for 2022 compared to 2021 were due to the impact of assumption updates made during 2022 compared to the impact of assumption updates made during 2022 compared to the impact of assumption updates made during 2021.
+In addition, amortization of deferred policy acquisition costs for the year ended December 31, 2022 increased due to increases in actual gross profits for the year ended December 31, 2022 as compared to 2021.
+Amortization of deferred policy acquisition costs for the year ended December 31, 2022 were less than index credits on index policies for 2021.
 The amount of amortization is affected by amortization associated with fair value accounting for derivatives and embedded derivatives utilized in our fixed index annuity business and amortization associated with net realized gains (losses) on investments.
-As discussed above, fair value accounting for derivatives and embedded derivatives utilized in our fixed index annuity business creates differences in the recognition of revenues and expenses from derivative instruments including the embedded derivative liabilities in our fixed index annuity contracts.
+As discussed above, fair value accounting for derivatives and embedded derivatives utilized in our fixed index annuity business from derivative instruments including the embedded derivative liabilities in our fixed index annuity contracts.